(Updated Jan. 10, 2017)

 Xarelto Mass Tort — Philadelphia (Pending)

-A Philadelphia mass tort program includes nearly 1,000 cases awaiting trial.
+A Philadelphia mass tort program includes thousands of cases awaiting trial.
 Similar to the Louisiana MDL, lawsuits accuse Janssen Pharmaceuticals of failure to warn and putting patients at risk of uncontrollable bleeding.

 $2.37 Billion Actos Settlement (2015)